 Green Disk

-GREEN DISK provides a mail-in recycling service, accepting many forms of hard-to-recycle “techno-trash” such as electronic devices, head phones, zip disks, CDs, cassette tapes, video tapes, and much more.
+GREEN DISK provides a mail-in recycling service, accepting many forms of hard-to-recycle “techno-trash” such as electronic devices, head phones, zip disks, CDs, audio tapes, video tapes, and much more.
 For a full listing of cost and accepted products, see their website and their FAQs.

 RTS Needham

-Christ Episcopal Church, Needham, CIRCLE OF HOPE PROJECT
+CIRCLE OF HOPE

 Cradles To Crayons Boston